Wide binaries from the H3 survey: the thick disk and halo have similar wide binary fractions: The abundance dependence of the wide binary fraction

 The Bayesian formulation is

 where $p(\bm{\theta}|\{w_i\})$ is the posterior distribution of the parameter set $\bm{\theta}$ given $\{w_i\}$, the observed wide binary identification for the H3 sample.
-We use uninformative flat priors for $p(\bm{\theta}) $.
+We use uninformative flat priors for $p(\bm{\theta})$ and exclude the parameter space that makes the probability $p_i>1$ for any $i$ in Eq.~\ref{eq:p-single}.
 Eq.~\ref{eq:p-baye} can be rewritten as

 where $p_i(w_i=1|\bm{\theta})$ is from Eq.~\ref{eq:p-single}.
 We use \texttt{emcee} \citep{Foreman-Mackey2013}, an affine-invariant ensemble sampler for Markov chain Monte Carlo, to sample the posteriors of Eq.~\ref{eq:p-baye2}.
 To distinguish halo and disk stars, we require the sample to have good Galactic kinematics with criteria described in Sec.~\ref{sec:cri-kin}.
 We limit the sample to heliocentric distances $<5$\,kpc because wide binary detectability beyond this distance is low and may not follow the power-law distance dependence we adopt.
 Two resolved triples are excluded from this analysis.
 Therefore, this analysis has 8610 halo stars (23 halo wide binaries) and 80572 disk stars (757 disk wide binaries).
 The resulting corner plot (the two-dimensional posterior distribution) made using \texttt{corner} \citep{Foreman-Mackey2016} is shown in the Appendix, Fig.~\ref{fig:corner}.